Athandwa/greetings-forms/README.md

   - Configa Modules on Atom editor

-  - Connect to the database
+  - Connect to the database by istalling and using MongoDB with mangoose module.

-  - Register on MLAB for data
+  - Register on MLAB for data.

+      - Create MongoDB connection URL configurable using an environment variable.

+      - Add an Config `Variable` under the Settings tab.
+Enter a `key` and `value`.

   ## *Greetings Forms*